18 Positive Ways the World May Change After Coronavirus

 A greater connection with nature

 For many people, getting outside for walks, biking, and hikes has become one of the best socially distanced opportunities for exercise, as well as for spending time with family—and the effects could be long-lasting.
 “Everything from neighborhood parks to national forests have been go-to spots for local families,” says Bates.
 “This summer since most public pools were closed many of my patients were taking their kids to the lake for swimming and kayaking instead or down to the pond to fish.
 There are studies to show how much being in nature—and away from electronics—can improve the quality of our mental health.”
 Because these nature-focused activities make us feel good, we’ll likely continue them even when the pandemic is over.
-Try these fun things to do on your next hike.

 More appreciation and gratitude for life